exposure metering – bride & the bride’s dress

 other articles on wedding photography

 I’m often asked what I would do when I encounter a situation where you need to use flash, but there is no easy way to bounce flash.
-My answer invariably is .. you’re screwed!
+My flippant answer is … you’re screwed!

 Well, not really.
-My advice is that you have to improvise and find some way of finessing your light.
+My advice is that you have to improvise and in some way of finesse your use of light.
 In tough situations, you still want to try and shy away from using direct on-camera flash whenever possible.
-Direct on-camera flash as the main source of light rarely looks good.
-And I only use the word ‘rarely’ there as a hedge against someone finding that single rare moment where direct on-camera flash actually was aesthetically the best choice.
+Direct on-camera flash as the main source of light is rarely aesthetically the best choice.

 bounce flash examples – wedding receptions